fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 **Synchronous vs Asynchronous**

 Remember this distinction.
-Synchronous happens literrally immediately.
+Synchronous happens literally immediately.
 Async takes time that JavaScript nor React does not know.
 JS runs the code after it, and then returns when the promise is resolved.
 React `setState()` is async, because React decides for itself when is the best time to run it.
 In order to see change after when using setState you must use the second argument on its syntax.

 **Virtual DOM**

-Remember we don't directly (impreatively) change the DOM.
+Remember we don't directly (imperatively) change the DOM.
 React takes care of through the virtual DOM.
 React has what is called `synthetic event`, which it means that React will interfere on all events and decide what to do.
 React only deals with the real DOM when it sees fit and with its own parameters that is why React feels so fast.

 So React takes all the hard work on showing and hiding elements from the DOM for us but we have to learn its mechanism for re-render and how we manage state.